-FROSECT AFFEIGATION (FAGE 13 01 10) 78.
-HAVE THERE BEEN ANY PREVIOUS NEPA DOCUMENTS THAT ARE RELEVANT TO THIS PROJECT OR THIS SPECIFIC SITE? □ NO □ YES (if yes, attach and summarize findings and include page number references below) 79.
-EXPLAIN ANY NEGATIVE OR UNKNOWN IMPACTS IDENTIFIED IN TABLE 1 OF THE ENVIRONMENTAL RESOURCES SURVEY, OR ANY BOXES MARKED "YES" IN TABLE 2.
+PROJECT APPLICATION (PAGE 15 of 16) 78.
+HAVE THERE BEEN ANY PREVIOUS NEPA DOCUMENTS THAT ARE RELEVANT TO THIS PROJECT OR THIS SPECIFIC SITE? □ NO □ YES (If yes, attach and summarize findings and include page number references below.)
+79. EXPLAIN ANY NEGATIVE OR UNKNOWN IMPACTS IDENTIFIED IN TABLE 1 OF THE ENVIRONMENTAL RESOURCES SURVEY, OR ANY BOXES MARKED "YES" IN TABLE 2.
 80. HOW WAS THE INFORMATION IDENTIFIED IN THE TABLES DERIVED AND WHAT SOURCES OF DATA WERE USED TO JUSTIFY THE IMPACT SELECTION?
+OU.
+HOW WAS THE INFORMATION IDENTIFIED IN THE TABLES DERIVED AND WHAT SOUNCES OF DATA WERE USED TO JUSTIFY THE IMPACT SELECTION?
 81. WHO CONTRIBUTED TO FILLING OUT THE ENVIRONMENTAL RESOURCE SURVEY (include name, title, agency) AND WHAT QUALIFICATIONS DO THEY HAVE THAT PROVIDE THE NECESSARY RESOURCE EXPERTISE TO DETERMINE IMPACT SIGNIFICANCE?
+RESOURCE EXPERTISE TO DETERMINE IMPACT SIGNIFICANCE?
 82. LIST ALL REQUIRED FEDERAL, STATE, AND LOCAL PERMITS/APPROVALS NEEDED FOR THE PROPOSAL AND EXPLAIN THEIR PURPOSE AND STATUS.
-83. HAVE THERE BEEN ANY PREVIOUS CULTURAL AND/OR HISTORIC RESOURCE SURVEYS COMPLETED THAT INCLUDED THIS SITE WITHIN THE AREA OF POTENTIAL EFFECTS? □ NO - DESCRIBE ANY CONSTRUCTION PLANNED AS A RESULT OF THIS PROJECT THAT WILL EXTEND BEYOND THE PRE-EXISTING DISTURBANCE AREA (including surface area depth). ☐ YES - ATTACH SURVEY AND SUMMARIZE FINDINGS AND INCLUDE PAGE NUMBER REFERENCES BELOW.
-The state of the s
+83. HAS A PHASE I CULTURAL RESOURCE SURVEY WITH SHOVEL TESTING BEEN CONDUCTED WITHIN THE PROJECT AREA? □ NO - DESCRIBE ANY CONSTRUCTION PLANNED AS A RESULT OF THIS PROJECT (including surface area depth). ☐ YES - ATTACH SURVEY AND SUMMARIZE FINDINGS AND INCLUDE PAGE NUMBER REFERENCES BELOW.